 Staying ahead of the curve as new technologies become mainstream is no easy task.

-Live video, social media sentiment monitoring, wearables, and virtual reality gadgets may become necessary service channels for some businesses within the next few years.
-Omni-channel contact centers are prepared to field service needs across every channel, no matter when, where, or how.
+Live video, social media sentiment monitoring, wearables, and virtual reality gadgets may even creep into the service landscape for some businesses over the next few years.
+But, omni-channel contact centers are ready and nimble to handle the constant shifts in customer expectations.

-According to Internet Retailer, companies with the strongest omni-channel engagement strategies retain an average of 89% of their customers, as compared to 33% for companies with weak omni-channel strategies.
+According to Internet Retailer, companies with the strongest omni-channel customer service strategies have a customer retention rate of 89 percent, compared to a retention rate of 33 percent for companies with weak omni-channel strategies.